Alan-John-Byrne/NeoVim-Config/README.md

 ### Global environment variables:

 Some environment Variables are required to be exposed to the OS at all times.
-For example, if you're using the WezTerm Multiplexer (MUX), it will NOT be able to see the variables you've set within your terminal profile. <u>**It can only view those that are set within the global table, via your system settings.**</u>
+For example, if you're using the WezTerm Multiplexer (MUX), it will NOT be able to see the variables you've set within your terminal profile. **It can only view those that are set within the global table, via your system settings.**

 | Variable              | Description                                            | Why?                                                                                                                                                                                                                                                                                                                                                                                                                                                                                          |
 | --------------------- | ------------------------------------------------------ | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |